 Following the Levantine/Middle Eastern thread, we are back with another aubergine recipe.
-This time, we are using our beloved vegetables for a famous dip recipe, Baba Ganoush.
+This time, we are using our beloved vegetables for a famous dip recipe, Babaganush.
 While there can be variants, the classic recipe is very simple.
-This is the ideal dip to serve as a starter with crudities, a few toasted slices of your favourite sourdough, or your favourite home made pitta bread.
+This is the ideal dip to serve as a starter with crudities, a few toasted slices of your favourite sourdough, or pitta bread, or even some crunchy crispbreads.

 One of the best memories I have of my travels around Iran is buying bread in the morning, which was our breakfast meal with some fresh cheese and dates.
 We would get each ingredient from different vendors in the market and eat in one of the amazing squares.
 In each city we found different styles of bread, but it’s usually flat and cooked in a tandoor oven.
 Of course, reproducing a tandoor oven at home is not really possible, so the best way you can cook this flatbread is on a hot non-stick frying pan.
 This simple recipe, taken from the stunning book Saffron Tales, is not only an exotic exploration from the usual ways of making bread, but also a great solution for those midweek evenings when you don’t really have the time to go through the whole bread making process.
 Makes 16 flat breads, which must be consumed on the spot, so reduce your ingredients if you need less.

 Very few meals are as simple as fried eggs.
 Anyone can make them in a matter of minutes, perfect for those midweek express meals.
 Sure as eggs, you would probably have a few ingredients at home to make your meal more special: potatoes, for example.
 Forget those frozen fries you find at the supermarket, I’m talking about those potatoes you forgot in the cupboard for a week already.
 We are going to turn those into homemade fries.
-For a different shape, slice them into thin round shapes, and fry them in extra virgin olive oil, which will add a special flavour to the crunch.
-This dish is very typical throughout Southern Europe, but in southern Spain especially, they use extra virgin olive oil for frying too, and that’s how I discovered this beautiful twist to the recipe.
-As you might notice from the images, I threw in also an aubergine that needed to be eaten, which made the dish even richer.
-Final tip: add a few slices of serrano ham when serving and this express meal is suddenly a dream come true.
+Continue reading “Homemade Fries with Egg on Top”

 Here comes another steamed recipe for this week – tofu with minced pork and mushrooms this time.
 This one can be served hot or cold, so is good for spring and summer.
 In a similar way to the aubergine and mushroom recipes from the previous weeks, the basis of the recipe is to steam the main ingredient for 10-15 minutes and then to pour the sauce on top.